-Turmeric Prevents Alzheimer’s and Parkinson’s Disease
+Turmeric Helps Prevent Alzheimer’s and Parkinson’s Diseases

 Turmeric is a powder ground from a root utilized for medicinal purposes and spicing food for thousands of years.
 Recent research has established it has anti-tumor, anti-inflammatory and antioxidant effects.
 Now researchers are discovering that it helps protect against the accumulation of amyloid plaque among brain cells, and other causes of nerve and brain cell damage.